Please read the “TCT Disclaimer” under the True Crime tab at the top of the page before reading any true crime posts.

 Or you’ll be out at a party, dressed up in your sexy slice of pizza costume or your sexy Big Bird costume or your sexy hot dog costume or your sexy Pikachu costume or your sexy Eleven from Strange Things costume (she’s just a child, what is wrong with you?) and suddenly there it will be – a memory of that time I told you about people being fucking murdered walking home drunk in their sexy Halloween costumes.
 And you’ll think, THAT CUNT.

-And now onto today’s Halloween murder…
+But now onto today’s Halloween killer!

 The Halloween Killer